SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 8. Right of level 0 on the node containing key 20 is still 30.
 There are no more levels to go down to.
 9. So, we can conclude that the key 25 is not present in the list.

-SkipList is a good data structure that allows us to store multiple versions of each key (in a Key/Value storage engine).
+SkipList is a good data structure in a sense that it allows us to store multiple versions of each key (in a Key/Value storage engine).
 Each key is given a version, which is usually the `commitTimestamp` in Snapshot and Serialized Snapshot isolation.
 Each node of SkipList now stores an instance of `VersionedKey` that can be represented as: